 At Townley Grammar School we aim to deliver a History Curriculum that helps pupils gain a deeper understanding of Britain and the wider world.
 History is a subject which can fire the imagination of pupils and inspire curiosity about the past.
 Pupils are equipped to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 At Townley we aim to deliver a curriculum that demonstrates the complexity of people’s lives, the process of change and the diversity of societies throughout the ages.

 The history department has 4 dedicated classrooms.
-The faculty is staffed by 6 full time teachers who between them have teaching experience of over 35 years.
-The department has a consistent record in achieving high exam results in GCSE, AS and A2 exams.
+The faculty is staffed by 5 teachers who between them have many years of teaching experience.
+The department has a consistent record in achieving high exam results in GCSE, A Level exams.

 History spans all cultures, eras, seasons and environments and is an immovable factor that can be called upon for knowledge and insight into how the world got to the point it is at now and how it will continue to develop in future.
 It will fire your curiosity and imagination, moving and inspiring you with the dilemmas, choices and beliefs of people in the past.
 It helps you to ask and answer questions of the present by engaging with the past.